kub-berlin/kub-template/README.md

         article-top}`.
 After that you can create a custom module with the module class suffix ` infobox` (mind the leading space!) and assign it to the `article-top` position on this page.
+-   PGP key
+    -   The public PGP key is expected at `images/kub-pubkey.asc`.